MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/smb/voice/whats-business-voice.md

 Business Voice is right for you if your organization has 300 or fewer people and you're using one the following Microsoft 365 subscriptions:

-* Microsoft 365 A1
-* MIcrosoft 365 A3
-* Microsoft 365 Business
 * Office 365 Business Essentials
 * Office 365 Business Premium
 * Office 365 E1
 * Office 365 E3
 * Office 365 F1
+* Microsoft 365 A1
+* Microsoft 365 A3
+* Microsoft 365 E3
+* Microsoft 365 Business

 > [!IMPORTANT]
 > Microsoft Teams and Business Voice only work when your users' mailboxes are located in Microsoft 365.
 We don't support mailboxes located on on-premises Exchange server.